Adityasahni04/LinkLite/README.md

 # Link-Lite

-Link-Lite integrates URL shortener functionalities into a Discord bot.
-Users can import the bot and interact with it by typing commands.
+Link-Lite is a Discord bot that brings the convenience of URL shortening right into your server!
+Inspired by a previous URL shortener project, Link-Lite allows users to shorten URLs directly within Discord using simple commands.

 ## Features